tripal/tripal_doc/docs/dev_guide/module_dev/fields/auto_attach.rst

 -----------------

 Each field is present in one of the categories on this page based on its annotation.
-For Tripal Core fields you will note that we use the categories **Tripal Fields** (`tripal`) and **Chado Fields** (`tripal_chado`), and this is based on whether the field is defined in the **tripal** or **tripal_chado** module.
+For Tripal Core fields, you will note that we use the categories **Tripal Fields** (`tripal`) and **Chado Fields** (`tripal_chado`), and this is based on whether the field is defined in the **tripal** or **tripal_chado** module.